 When you’re just starting out, one warehouse can be plenty to handle your order fulfillment.
 As you grow your business, that can change.
 If you’re at the point where your shipping cost exceeds the cost of added warehouse space, it would be more cost-effective to split your inventory across fulfillment centers.

-By leveraging multiple warehouses, you’re going to have the opportunity to choose strategically placed fulfillment centers that can allow you to be closer to your customers.
+By leveraging multiple warehouses and splitting your inventory, you’re going to have the opportunity to choose strategically placed fulfillment centers that can allow you to be closer to your customers.
 This can help improve your delivery times, ultimately improving your customer experience.

 If you’re shipping products that don’t weight a lot (10 ounces or less), you’re not going to be able to save money shipping to customers from a closer location.